xdissent/skel/doc/generic.rst

 Wishlist:

+ * Add context variable to find the model's verbose name and plural form.
  * Method to generate a URLConf for a view instance.
+ * Factory to generate an entire urlpatterns for a generic app.
  * **DONE** No need to subclass view to make it model specific.
  * **DONE** Template search lists include object specific names.
  * ``LatestView`` view that takes multiple querysets and renders a list of